-Our engagement criteria consider the community scale of a project and the community impact of a project.
-These criteria will inform Council's Community Engagement Toolkit, which will be utilised to plan and implement all engagement activities.

-It is also important to note that throughout the life of a project, different levels of engagement may occur, and these levels will be considered in the planning of projects.
+Our engagement criteria (Tables 1 & 2) consider the community scale of a project and its impact.
+These criteria inform Council's Community Engagement Toolkit, which is utilised to plan and implement all engagement activities.
+Throughout the life of a project, different levels of engagement may occur, and these levels will be considered in the planning of projects.